muratk5n/thirdwave/en/README.md

 These are all fantastic projects

-H2 View: "The US Department of Energy (DOE) has announced the winners of the first phase of the H-Prize..
+H2 View: "The US Department of Energy has announced the winners of the first phase of the H-Prize..

 - BoMax Hydrogen (Sanford, FL) a system that integrates light-activated nanoparticles with an enzyme to produce clean hydrogen from sunlight

 - Gold Hydrogen Team (Houston, TX) a process using dark fermentation to biologically produce hydrogen in spent oil wells

 - Electro-Active Hydrogen (Knoxville, TN) a system that integrates solar energy with algal hydrothermal liquefaction and microbial electrolysis to generate clean hydrogen, leveraging the chemical energy from organic matter

 - Evolve Hydrogen Inc. (East Northport, NY) a novel electrolyser system design that can use seawater as a feedstock without the need for precious metal materials